 The most common salary packaging items are:

 Example: Say an individual earns $100,000 a year and wants to lease a new car.
-The lease paymenets and running cost of the car will cost $22,000 each year,.Had they entered into a salary sacrifice agreement with their employer, the $22,000 for the car would be taken out of their taxable income before the tax is paid.
+The lease payments and running cost of the car will cost $22,000 each year,.Had they entered into a salary sacrifice agreement with their employer, the $22,000 for the car would be taken out of their taxable income before the tax is paid.
 Their employer may pay Fringe Benefits Tax (FBT) on the value of the benefit, which they will pass on to the employee, but with benefits that are subject to concessional treatment, such as cars, the FBT will often be lower than the income tax that would have been payable on the salary sacrificed amount, resulting in a tax saving by the employee.
-From 1 July 2022, certain zero or low emission vehicles are exempt from FBT.
+From 1 July 2022, some eligible electric cars provided to employees can be exempt from FBT if the conditions are met.
+Plug-in hybrid electric vehicles are not treated as zero or low emissions vehicles for FBT from 1 April 2025, subject to transitional rules.

 Note: